Snapguide: Features and community

-Features

-As of February 2014, the iOS app has a number of key features.
-A user can view guides made by other users in a step-by-step manner.
-"Profile" is where they can create and see guides they've already published.
-Snapguide Editors showcase the top and trending content in "Explore."
-Users can also browse guides in categories in "Topics."
-Users can ask the community to create guides on particular topics in "Requests" and browse other popular requests.
-Once requests are fulfilled, anyone who likes that request is notified.
-Users monitor the activity of their guides and of users they follow in "Activity."
+In February 2014, the iOS app had a number of features.
+Users could view guides made by other users in a step-by-step format.
+In "Profile," users could create guides and view those they had already published.
+In "Explore," Snapguide editors could showcase top and trending content.
+In "Topics," Users could also browse guides by category.
+In "Requests," users could ask the community to create guides on particular topics and browse other popular requests.
+Once a request was fulfilled, anyone who had liked it was notified.
+In "Activity," users could monitor activity related to their guides and the users they followed.

-When creating a guide, users select a title, and then use a combination of photos, videos, and text to help explain how to do what they're teaching, in a clear and understandable step-by-step format.
-Users can easily upload photos they've taken with their iPhones (or with DSLRs if they use the web editor from a desktop computer).
+When creating a guide, users could select a title and use photos, videos, and text to help explain.
+Users can upload photos they have taken with their iPhones (or with DSLRs if they use the web editor from a desktop computer).

 The web editor went live in November 2013, to allow users to create a guide on the web.

-They launched a contest feature in December 2013.
-Each contest is on a particular theme, and users submit relevant guides to win a variety of prizes.
-At the end of the contest timeline, judges select winners.
-Contests are normally sponsored by a partner who promotes the creation of UGC.
+Snapguide launched a contest feature in December 2013.
+Each contest was on a particular theme, and users submitted relevant guides to win a variety of prizes.
+At the end of the contest timeline, judges selected winners.
+Contests were normally sponsored by a partner who promotes the creation of UGC.

 Fully functioning embeds launched in February 2014.
-Users can customize color, shape, and size of the iframe, giving embedded guides a native viewing experience from within 3rd party websites.
+Users would customize color, shape, and size of the iframe, giving embedded guides a native viewing experience from within 3rd party websites.